• Skip to primary navigation

 Deglaze the pan with the water and scrape the bottom with a spoon (this is where all the flavor comes from!)

-Add the aromatic garnish mix and 2 cups of wine.
+Add the aromatic garnish mix and 2 cups of wine as well as the 2 cups of turkey stock.
 Bring back to a simmer.

 Set turkey pieces back in the Dutch oven on top of the aromatic garnish.
 Cover and let cook in oven for two hours.
 There should be a generous amount of liquid left in the pot, surrounding the turkey.